 When there is talk of implementing a new system into a process, many doubts arise as to whether it can be used in day-to-day operations, and is not a wasted expense.
 Therefore, let's clarify what kind of welds can be followed by the TH6D.
 There are a large number of welds that can be monitored such as:

 - d) Edge joints ("V" edge)

 Knowing the types of joints that can be followed, another common question arises: Is this system only suitable for arc welding?

 The TH6D unit can be used for any process that requires real-time seam tracking including, but not limited to: MIG, TIG, plasma, laser, brazing, cutting, among others.
 You can also consider the AutoGuide, an integrated product that includes the TH6D sensor, torch mounting base and 2-axis motor to control the positioning of the torch.
 This can be used for welding with movement or fixed and contains its own control to configure the tracking unit.

 Now that we’ve clarified doubts about the performance of the TH6D sensor, another very important consideration comes: What characteristics should our robot have to be compatible with the TH6D system?

-In addition to the clarifications mentioned above, remember that the TH6D sensor has a spatter resistant, optical filter to prevent false measurements and is resistant to faults caused by electric fields.As you can see, the TH6D seam tracking sensor is an ideal tool that will bring efficiency, speed, and accuracy benefits to your automated process!
+In addition to the clarifications mentioned above, the TH6D sensor has a spatter resistant, optical filter to prevent false measurements and is resistant to faults caused by electric fields.With robotic welding, getting every ounce of productivity you can out of your investment is key to getting return on that capital investment and meeting your production timelines.
+Seam tracking is an ideal tool that will bring that efficiency, speed, and accuracy benefits to your automated process!